 Conservation enhancement takes place when a population is at a high risk of extirpation or extinction.
 No systems in the IFC SMU are currently undergoing conservation enhancement.

-Table 5.
-Enhanced Interior Fraser Coho populations by stream, CU, and enhancement type.
-There is one line of fish production per enhancement type for a given conservation unit.
+Table 6.
+IFC enhancementI by stream, CU, enhancement type.
+Each line of fish production has a single enhancement objective.
 In some cases, a single production line serves more than one purpose but is only given a single enhancement type label (for example, the Salmon River “rebuilding” fish production line also serves for assessment.